DreamVu/Obstacle-Detection/README.md

       chmod +x setup.sh
       sudo ./setup.sh

+## Documentation
 For rest of the evaluation of the ODOA software, please read the [Evaluation Manual](https://docs.google.com/document/d/e/2PACX-1vT0KGrxAZAFmHouoZ9KqdyIKfMxm8D2guiUmzQXzTD3PZFb8kEgWr40M-RvbwUUU-mBssBwHZWi3ZqH/pub)

+## Support
 If you need help or more informations check our [Help Center](https://support.dreamvu.com/portal/en/home) or join our [Community](https://support.dreamvu.com/portal/en/community/dreamvu-inc).

+## Contributing
+Feel free to open an issue if you find a bug, or a pull request for bug fixes, features or other improvements.